LEAGUE GUIDELINES & SUPPLEMENTAL RULES

 3. Until divisions have been finalized, games will be played without enforcing this rule, even if the teams have traditionally been in divisions 6, 7 and 8.

 Aligning with its mission statement, the GSHL is also committed to providing an environment in which all players, coaches, referees, scorekeepers and employees (herein after referred to as â€œIndividual(s)â€) are treated with respect and dignity.
 Every Individual has the right to play and work in a professional atmosphere that promotes equal playing and working opportunities and prohibits unlawful discriminatory practices, including harassment.
-Therefore, the GSHL expects that all relationships among all Individuals will be safe, fun, and positive, and free of bias, prejudice and harassment.
+Therefore, the GSHL expects that all relationships among all Individuals will be fun, and positive, and free of bias, prejudice and harassment.

 The GSHL has developed this policy to ensure that all Individuals can play and work in an environment free from unlawful harassment, discrimination and retaliation.
 The GSHL will make every reasonable effort to ensure that all concerned are familiar with these policies and are aware that any complaint in violation of such policies will be investigated and resolved appropriately.